marmelab/react-admin/docs/Buttons.md

 ### `<DeleteWithConfirmButton>`

-Delete the selected element.
+Delete the current record.
 To be used inside a <Toolbar> conponent.

 Overriding `translateOptions` name and id props allows to customize the notification message confirming the deletion.